-We will prioritize short films 1-45 minutes long, but will also consider full-length films.
+For this year, we are only accepting short films 1-30 minutes long.
 Narrative, documentary, and experimental films are welcome and there is no limitation on the number of different film submissions you may make.

-All selection decisions are at the sole and absolute discretion of SEACFF, and are final and non-reviewable.
-SEACFF is not required to provide any feedback, comments or reasons, or any other information, regarding the selection or non-selection of any submitted Film or the process by which Films are or have been selected.
+All selection decisions are at the sole and absolute discretion of SEAxSEA, and are final and non-reviewable.
+SEAxSEA is not required to provide any feedback, comments or reasons, or any other information, regarding the selection or non-selection of any submitted Film or the process by which Films are or have been selected.

-SEACFF will notify by December 31, 2017 all applicants who have been selected to participate in the Festival.
-All applicants who are not selected to participate in the Festival will be contacted by email on or around January 12th, 2018.
+SEAxSEA will notify by December 1, 2018 all applicants who have been selected to participate in the Festival.
 SEACFF will contact applicants using the contact information provided in the FilmFreeway registration form.
 It is the applicant's responsibility to provide correct and functional contact information.
 SEACFF is not responsible for any failed attempts to contact applicants using the contact information provided.

 If your Film is selected for inclusion in the Festival, you (the Submitting Party) will receive further instructions from SEACFF and will be required to sign an Exhibition Agreement warranting that you have the full right, power and authority to submit the film to SEACFF for screening, to grant all of the rights enumerated in the FilmFreeway registration form, that there is no obligation which would in any way impair, restrict or impede exhibition of the film at the Festival, and that the film complies with all laws regarding copyright, intellectual property rights, trademark, or similar protections, and all laws regarding personal privacy, slander, defamation, or any other privacy right.
 The Exhibition Agreement may contain additional terms.
 Please note that by submitting your film, being accepted, and assenting to the terms within the Exhibition Agreement, you are confirming that SEACFF can screen your film, regardless of another festival’s acceptance.